 ... while passing the South Channel at Chequamic Point discovered the spars of a vessel just above the water, which proved to be the missing Lucern

 .
 In the rigging were found three of the crew who were covered with ice from one to six inches.
 They were cut loose and taken to Bayfield."
+The vessel had grounded on Nov.
+17, 1886.

 "The hull of the ship Lucerne